G3bE/valacord/README.md

 ```
 How would you use the Makefile anyways?
 ```
 > What essentially matters when installing those packages is that pkg-config can find them.
-This can easily be achieved by adding the directory which contains libsoup/json-glib.pc to the PKG_CONFIG_PATH environment variable.
+This can easily be achieved by adding the directory which contains libsoup.pc/json-glib.pc to the PKG_CONFIG_PATH environment variable.
-> To do so use 'export PKG_CONFIG_PATH="path/to/libsoup/json-glib/"' in the terminal you are building the lib with or copy that into your .bash_profile
+> To do so use 'export PKG_CONFIG_PATH="path/to/libsoup/or/json-glib/"' in the terminal you are building the lib with or copy that into your .bash_profile.
 > Keep in mind this is only working on UNIX / UNIX-like systems or on Windows' WSL

 ## Building